dami-gupta-git/tumor_board_v2/README.md

 **Current Validation Performance: 91% accuracy | 94% Tier I F1 score**

 **TL;DR**:
 Precision oncology depends on expert molecular tumor boards to determine whether genetic variants found in tumors are clinically 'actionable'—that is, whether they have associated FDA-approved therapies or clinical guidelines.
 This is a complex, manual process involving synthesis of evidence from multiple databases.

 TumorBoardLite automates and mimics this expert workflow by aggregating evidence from key genomic and drug-labeling databases (e.g. CIViC, ClinVar, COSMIC, FDA).
 It applies an explicit AMP/ASCO/CAP decision tree (including Tier II scenarios and Tier III sub‑levels), and produces standardized tier assignments with confidence scores and human‑readable rationales.
 There is an LLM wrapper that explains decision making and provides detailed evidence.

-A built-in validation framework benchmarks predictions against expert-labeled “gold-standard” variant classifications.
+A built-in validation framework benchmarks predictions against expert-labeled "gold-standard" variant classifications.

+**Important**: This tool provides guidelines for individual variants, not comprehensive clinical recommendations.
+It assesses variants in isolation and does not account for patient context, co-occurring mutations, prior treatments, or the full clinical picture that informs real tumor board decisions.
+See [Limitations & Shortcomings](#limitations--shortcomings) for details.

 Note: Currently, this tool supports only single nucleotide polymorphisms (SNPs) and small insertions/deletions (indels).
 It is a research prototype and is not intended for clinical use.